 These many real world and scriptural alignments tell me the church has things wrong about Christ's birth, Christmas, and other holidays.

 Some people fast for Yom Kippur because some translations refer to "afflicting or denying" oneself in Numbers 29:7 from the Hebrew "anah".
 However, this word does not mean to fast from food, but is a general "to afflict, oppress, humble, or to be occupied with", which was used to mean "to deny or keep" oneself from working on a sabbath (Leviticus 16:31).
-The Hebrew word for fasting from food, "tsum", is used elsewhere in the fasting context but not in conjunction with the Day Of Atonement, so we do not need to fast on Yom Kippur - instead we need to commit to a sabbath rest.
+The Hebrew word for fasting from food, "tsum", is used elsewhere in the fasting context but not in conjunction with the Day Of Atonement or any other atonement rituals, so we do not need to fast on Yom Kippur - instead it is more important to have a sabbath rest.

-Paul mentioned "The Fast" in Acts 27:9, which likely referred to Yom Kippur, so the Jews fasted for this holiday.
+Paul mentioned "the fast" in Acts 27:9, which likely referred to Yom Kippur, so it appears the Jews fasted for this holiday in the first century.
 Still, we do not need to fast, since holidays and their rules are a shadow of things to come and we do not need to strictly adhere to these kinds of rules under the New Covenant.
 However, a holy gathering for Yom Kippur is commanded so we should gather for the Lord (Numbers 29:7).

 On a Jubilee Sabbath/Sabbatical Year, which happens every 49 years, a trumpet is supposed to be sounded on the Day Of Atonement "to consecrate the 50th year and proclaim a release through the land to all its inhabitants" (Leviticus 25:9).